teerthsharma/faraday/README.md

 | **Betti-1 Error** | `0.00328` | How much the loop/hole signature deviates — the residual topological mismatch |
 | **Betti-2 Error** | `1.43e-8` | Negligible higher-order structure contribution |

-The **Betti-1 plateau at 0.00328** is the physics.
-It means the learned operator `T` couples E and H with 99.67% topological fidelity — the residual is the irreducible uncertainty from finite training data (20 geometries, 4 modes).
-Adding more diverse geometries would push this lower.
+The **Betti-1 plateau at 0.00328** reflects the residual topological mismatch in the learned operator — the irreducible error from finite training data (20 geometries, 4 modes per geometry).
+Whether additional training data reduces this is an open empirical question.

 ---